Projected ventilator demand 'outstrips the capacity' of national stockpile, FEMA tells Congress

-Federal Emergency Management Agency officials told members of Congress earlier this week that the projected demand for ventilators required for coronavirus-stricken patients “outstrips the capacity” of the Strategic National Stockpile, the House Oversight Committee said Thursday.
+Federal emergency officials told members of Congress this week that the projected demand for ventilators required for coronavirus-stricken patients "outstrips the capacity" of the Strategic National Stockpile, the House Oversight Committee said Thursday.

-That would fall far short of the amount requested in just New York State, where Gov. Andrew Cuomo has said first responders expect to need between 30,000 and 40,000 ventilators in the next two weeks.
-Federal officials have already sent over 4,000 ventilators to the state.
+That would fall far short of the amount requested just in New York state, where Gov. Andrew Cuomo has said first responders expect to need 30,000 to 40,000 ventilators in the next two weeks.
+Federal officials have already sent more than 4,000 ventilators to the state.

-According to a press release from the committee's Democrats, FEMA Administrator Peter Gaynor "has directed that ventilators be treated as a 'strategic national asset' and released to states only after they answer a 'tough series of questions' designed to identify an 'exigent need' to sustain life 'within 72 hours.'”
+According to a news release from the committee's Democrats, FEMA Administrator Peter Gaynor "has directed that ventilators be treated as a 'strategic national asset' and released to states only after they answer a 'tough series of questions' designed to identify an 'exigent need- to sustain life 'within 72 hours.'"

 Trump said the "order will save lives by removing obstacles in the supply chain that threaten the rapid production of ventilators."